Tahlia Randall

 Tahlia Randall (born 29 May 1998) is an Australian rules footballer playing for the North Melbourne Football Club in the AFL Women's (AFLW).
-Randall previously played for the Brisbane Lions from 2017 to 2018, where she received a nomination for the 2018 AFL Women's Rising Star award in round 6 of the 2018 season.
-She won the AFLW Mark of the Year in 2022, and is also North Melbourne's equal games record holder with 35 games.
+Randall previously played for the Brisbane Lions in 2017 and 2018, where she received a nomination for the 2018 AFL Women's Rising Star award in round 6 of the 2018 season.
+She won the AFLW Mark of the Year in 2022 season 6, and is also North Melbourne's equal games record holder with 48 games for the club.